 Recommended Materials for DIY Cricut Leather Earrings

 Leather – I love the idea of reusing stuff I have around the house I don’t need anymore.
 This included the leather sofa samples.
+However, there are so many beautiful faux leather sheets out there now.
+Here are a few of my favorites:

 Vinyl, contact paper or transfer tape – You will need something on the backside of the leather so you don’t ruin your mat.
 I used the gold sheet from an assortment pack of vinyl I already had.
 I also used transfer tape.